linx-software/linx-oauth2-token-service/README.md

 ---
 ## Missing pieces and roadmap

-Currently, all the interaction with the service is achieved using a request platform like Linx or Postman which required you to manually execute the required steps.
+Currently, all the interaction with the service is achieved using a request platform like Linx or Postman which requires you to manually execute the required steps.

 The plan for this project is to hopefully implement a front-end with JavaScript or React which will allow you to more easily manage tokens from a front-end portal, without having to set up web service calls to manage user registration and token generation.